Heavy-HTTP/.github/profile/Readme.md

 ### Heavy HTTP Client Connector
-Heavy HTTP Client is an extension of the default HTTP Client that is used in the application.
-If the application is a browser, Heavy HTTP Client extends the XMLHttpRequest and Fetch API and if the application is written in Node JS then Heavy HTTP Client extends the Node HTTP Client.
+Heavy HTTP Client Connector is an extension of the default HTTP Client that is used in the application.
+If the application is a browser, Heavy HTTP Client Connector extends the XMLHttpRequest and Fetch API and if the application is written in Node JS then Heavy HTTP Client Connector extends the Node HTTP Client.
 For all the HTTP communication the extended Heavy HTTP Client is exposed via the same interface.
-Because of this pattern, regardless of the HTTP client wrapper library (Axios, Node Fetch etc) that is used in the application, Heavy HTTP can perform its magic.
+Because of this pattern, regardless of the HTTP client wrapper library (Axios, Node HTTP etc) that is used in the application, Heavy HTTP can perform its magic.

 #### Looking under the hood
-At the initialization of the request Heavy HTTP Client performs the following operations
+At the initialization of the request Heavy HTTP Client Connector performs the following operations
 1. Identify the type of the payload and estimate the size of the payload.
 2. If the size of the payload is beyond the configured threshold shift to the Heavy HTTP Transporter to continue the communication.
 If not proceed with the existing communication pattern.
 3. Provide the seamless experience of HTTP client to the HTTP Client wrapper library.

-When receiving the response Heavy HTTP Client performs the following operations
+When receiving the response Heavy HTTP Client Connector performs the following operations
 1. Check whether the response is a Heavy Response or not.
 2. If it's a Heavy Response then shift to the Heavy Http Transporter to fetch the data.
 Otherwise, proceed with the existing communication pattern.
 3. Provide the seamless experience of HTTP client to the HTTP Client wrapper library.